 A dormant company as defined by HMRC and Companies House is one with has no significant accounting transactions.

 In essence, that means it has no business income or expenses with the exception of the few things you need to keep your Limited Company registered at Companies House such as:

 - Money paid for shares when the company was incorporated.

-- Paid all suppliers;
+- Paying all suppliers;

-- Paid all wages and salaries;
+- Paying all wages and salaries;

-- Disposed of any fixed assets;
+- Disposed of fixed assets;

-Filing Requirements for a Dormant Company
+What Are the Filing Requirements for a Dormant Company?

 Even though you have a dormant company, you still need to send Companies House and HMRC certain information each year.